-Neighborhood tour of Tel Aviv.
+Neighborhood Tour of Tel Aviv

-- Rothschild Street: this is where the state of Israel was declared on May 14th, 1948.
+This is where the state of Israel was declared on May 14th, 1948.
 It is also famous for having the international architectural style also known as “Bauhaus”.

-- Rabin Square: In the year 1995 during a Pro peace demonstration, The prime minister of Israel was assassinated right outside City Hall.
+In the year 1995 during a Pro peace demonstration, The prime minister of Israel was assassinated right outside City Hall.

 One of our specialty tours is a tour revolving around the resurrection of the Hebrew language.
 You can read more about it here.
 Other options could include street art in South Tel Aviv or Food Tours of the market.

-Museums of Tel Aviv.
+Museums of Tel Aviv

-These include the Tel Aviv Art Museum, the Rabin museum and “ and “Anu”, the Museum of Jewish communities (new museum, highly recommended).
+These include the Tel Aviv Art Museum, the Rabin museum and “Anu”, the Museum of Jewish communities (new museum, highly recommended).
 Another great option to check out is the Palmach Museum.
 Different from other museums, it offers an interactive experience that incorporates the participants in discussions during the war of independence.

-Tours from Tel Aviv, a short drive away:
+Tours from Tel Aviv, a Short Drive Away:

-- A wine tour of the Judean Hills.
-For more information about this link here.
+A wine tour of the Judean Hills.

-- Zichron Yaakov, 19th-century Zionism and the first wineries in Israel.
+19th-century Zionism and the first wineries in Israel.
 This tour combines the history of Zionism alongside the history of the first modern industry in Israel.
 The Rothschild family supported this early modern community as well as the first winery.
 Zichron Yaakov has a charming well-preserved 19th-century street.

-- Jerusalem tour. it is very possible to tour Jerusalem while staying in Tel Aviv.
+It is very possible to tour Jerusalem while staying in Tel Aviv.
 To read more about Jerusalem tour options please link here.

-- Participate in an archaeological dig in the Judean Hills
+Participate in an archaeological dig in the Judean Hills.

-- Visit the Ella Valley, the battle site of David and Goliath.
+Visit the Ella Valley, the battle site of David and Goliath.